liqvidjs/liqvidjs.org/docs/reference/Player.md

 ### `suspendKeyCapture()` {#suspendKeyCapture}

 Suspends keyboard controls so that components can receive keyboard input.
-See [Forms](/docs/guide/authoring#forms) in the Authoring guide.

 ```typescript
 suspendKeyCapture(): void;